NikiNikiforidi/eng89_python_TDD/README.md

 - `python -m unittest discover -v` To see more information about our python results

-- Lets import unittest and pytest
+### Lets import unittest and pytest
 - These are the dependencies to create our test and run
 - To check if tests have passed/failed, in Terminal type `python -m pytest`
-- Create the tests (this is done before writing the code
+- Create the tests (this is done before writing the code **Differences unittest vs pytest** unittest : Used to test each individual unit in your class pytest : Used to test the entire file_test in one go

 ```
 # File name is calc_test.py